sahu-lab/MembraneAleFem.jl/README.md

 **MembraneAleFem.jl** solves the continuum equations governing the dynamics of a lipid membrane, using an arbitrary Lagrangian--Eulerian (ALE) finite element method (FEM).
-More details, including the entire codebase, will soon be pushed to this repository.
+The entire codebase is currently live; documentation will soon be pushed as well.
 In the meantime, please see the description of the method in the [arXiv preprint](https://arxiv.org/pdf/2412.07596).